Research Design

 Same as research approach, different textbooks place different meanings on research design.
 Some authors consider research design as the choice between qualitative and quantitative research methods.
 Others argue that research design refers to the choice of specific methods of data collection and analysis.
 Research design is also placed as a master plan for conducting a research project and this appears to be the most authentic explanation of the term.

 In your dissertation you can define research design as a general plan about what you will do to answer the research question.[1]
 It is a framework for choosing specific methods of data collection and data analysis.
+Design of a study outlines how you will address your research question, collect data, analyze that data, and ultimately answer your question in a meaningful and valid way.

 Research design can be divided into two groups: exploratory and conclusive.
 Exploratory research, according to its name merely aims to explore specific aspects of the research area.
 Exploratory research does not aim to provide final and conclusive answers to research questions.
-The researcher may even change the direction of the study to a certain extent, however not fundamentally, according to new evidences gained during the research process.
+The researcher may even change the direction of the study to a certain extent, however not fundamentally, according to new evidence gained during the research process.

 Research project components Exploratory research Conclusive research